cfdude/cui/docs/README.md

 All configuration and data are stored in `~/.cui/`.

-- `config.json` - Server and interface settings
+- `config.json` - Unified configuration file containing both server and interface settings
 - `session-info.db` - Session metadata

+**Note**: As of v0.7.0, configuration has been simplified to a single `config.json` file.
+If you have an older installation with separate `preferences.json`, it will be automatically migrated on first run.

-To uninstall cui, simply delete the `~/.cui/` directory and remove the package with `npm uninstall -g cui-server`.
+To uninstall cui, simply delete the `~/.cui/` directory and remove the package with `yarn global remove cui-server`.

 ## Contributing